13 legends who came to the Premier League too late: Schweinsteiger, Zlatan…

-Arriving in the Premier League at the wrong side of 30, Suker lasted only one season at Highbury before an equally short stint at West Ham.
+Arriving in the Premier League on the wrong side of 30, Suker lasted only one season at Highbury before an equally short stint at West Ham.

-He returned to Fulham in 2008 but didn’t even make it onto the pitch once this time after suffering heart palpitations in training.
+He returned to Fulham in 2008 but didn’t even make it onto the pitch once after suffering heart palpitations in training.

 Clearly, Litmanen and England were just not meant to be.